Advance Healthcare Directives

-National Healthcare Decisions Day is April 16, 2015, and this organization has put together a list of resources regarding Healthcare Advance Directives.
+National Healthcare Decisions Day is April 16, and the Conversation Project website has put together a list of resources regarding Healthcare Advance Directives.

 Physicians Orders for Life Sustaining Treatment Paradigm is an approach to end of life planning based on conversations between patients, their loved ones and healthcare professionals designed to ensure that seriously ill or frail patients can choose the treatment they want or do not want and that their wishes are documented and honored.